qbicsoftware/sample-status-reporter/README.md

 **Integration with the openBIS LIMS**

 The sample information is retrieved automatically from an openBIS instance acting as LIMS.
-The configuration of the openBIS needs to make sure each sample provides a QBiC barcode (containin `Q`) and a sample status.
+The configuration of the openBIS needs to make sure each sample provides a QBiC barcode (containing `Q`) and a sample status.
 Furthermore, the names of the properties providing this information needs to be provided (see [Environment Variables](#environment-variables)).

 * The sample status may contain values